go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### timezone

-The time zone all timestamps are in
+The time zone all timestamps are in.
+Please note that time zones have to use [the official tz database names](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+UTC or GMT offsets won't work.

 Default: `GMT`